Disruption-Consulting/autoMigrate/README.md

 "runMigration.sh" does the following:

+- prepares the source database for migration, checking application tablespace integrity before setting these read only
+- prepares the source database for taking incremental backups if requested
 - creates common user in the target CDB database with least privileges to perform all migration tasks
-- transports data files in a restartable process to save time in the event of network or systems failure
+- restartable data transport to avoid re-work in the event of network or systems failure
 - ensures any endianess conversion is done automatically by using the dbms_file_transfer utility
 - creates the Pluggable Database
 - integrates all application metadata into the target by using the Full Transportable Database option of Datapump